CLOSE

 Lead Mine and Windlass

-Mathias Ham and many other pioneers made fortunes from digging and mining for metals.
+Mathias Ham and other pioneers made fortunes from digging and mining for metals.
 Students will have a blast experiencing the work done in a replica lead mine with a windlass and bucket.

 Mathias Ham House Tour (30 minutes)